hdesai17/chemoproteogenomics/README.md

 Instructions on running are located in bioXiv manuscript: \
 [Multi-omic stratification of the missense variant cysteinome](https://doi.org/10.1101/2023.08.12.553095) in supplementary information.

-:exclamation: _The updated GUI is recommended over command-line scripts (2)._
+:exclamation: _The updated GUI is recommended over command-line scripts provided here._

 ## Custom Database Generation